tuaris/PHPECC/README.md

 A simple frontend to Matyas Danter's phpecc libraries for the EC algorithm

-Usage information can be seen en the example.php file or at: http://www.unibia.com/unibianet/developer/php-ecc-class-library
+Usage information can be seen in the example.php file or at: http://www.unibia.com/unibianet/developer/php-ecc-class-library

 If you find this useful: